lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     }
     ```

+    Multiple actions defined for a system action will return multiple results in the "actions" array in the response.

-    At the same time, this "actionSource" script will output its variable bindings in the RCS logs:
+    This particular "actionSource" script will also output its variable bindings in the RCS logs:

+    `RCS logs`

     ```
     [rcs] actionSource bindings:
     [rcs] [operation:RUNSCRIPTONCONNECTOR, options:OperationOptions: {CAUD_TRANSACTION_ID:1659985544219-55e3d75b5a1adc2a72f9-134922/0/4}, configuration:org.forgerock.openicf.connectors.groovy.ScriptedConfiguration@73133988, log:org.identityconnectors.common.logging.Log@2cba672e]
     ```

-    Note that the `operation` binding value reveals the [script on connector operation](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/operations/operation-script-on-connector.html) environment, which is the default mode for a remote script execution.

-    In this mode,  the script specified in "actionSource" (or "actionFile") is executed in a context built for a [Run on connector script](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-run-on-connector.html), with the corresponding variable bindings.
+    Note that the `operation` binding value reveals the [script on connector operation](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/operations/operation-script-on-connector.html) environment, which is the default execution mode for a system action script.
+In this mode,  the script specified in "actionSource" (or "actionFile") is executed in a context built for a [run on connector script](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-run-on-connector.html).

-    You can read about common RCS script bindings in [Variables available to all Groovy scripts](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/groovy-operations.html#groovy-script-variables), and find more specific information in the sections designated to a particular script operation.
+    > You can read about common RCS script bindings in [Variables available to all Groovy scripts](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/groovy-operations.html#groovy-script-variables), and find more specific information in the sections designated to a particular script operation.

 * <a id="developing-connector-configuration-system-actions-rest-parts-request-params" name="developing-connector-configuration-system-actions-rest-parts-request-params"></a>`&arg1=value1&arg2=value2 . . . `

     [Back to Contents](#contents)

     Besides `scriptId`, you can pass additional arbitrary arguments in the query string.
-These will become variables in the scripting context.
+These will become top-level variables in the scripting context.

     It might be more efficient, however, to define you script parameters in the request body.